 Although a Royal Navy Corvette spotted German E-Boats heading towards Lyme Bay from Cherbourg, warning signals did not reach the LSTs loaded with troops.
 The heavily armed E-Boats had a clear run to attack the lightly defended convoy during darkness.
 The E-Boat was an effective Hunter-Killer, each loaded with torpedoes & mines, in addition carrying three 20mm guns and one 40mm gun.

 The commander of the 9th E-Boat Flotilla was awarded oak leaves to his Knight’s Cross for that night’s action.
-His flotilla’s total at Operation Tiger was:
+His flotilla’s total at Exercise Tiger was:

 Along with heavy loss of life at sea, this was compounded by loss of life once the men landed on Slapton Sands.
 British warships had been order to fire over the heads of landing GIs but ground communication failure allowed troops to advance into the live shelling area.